JeanLucPons/BTCCollider/README.md

 # BTCCollider

 BTCCollider generates BTC p2pkh address pair (and their corresponding private keys) that share the same prefix.
-It looks for a pair of distinct HASH160 starting with the same number of bits (a partial collision) using the so called "distinguished point" method which allows to efficiently take benefit of the birthday paradox using parallel calculations.
+It looks for a pair of distinct HASH160 starting with the same bits (a partial collision) using the so called "distinguished point" method which allows to efficiently take benefit of the birthday paradox using parallel calculations.
 BTCCollider supports multi GPU using CUDA.